kaltura/VidyoReplayToKaltura/README.md

 =============

 API connector that synchronizes recordings from VidyoReplay server (http://www.vidyo.com) to Kaltura accounts (corp.kaltura.com).
+This script keeps VidyoReplay Library and Kaltura account in sync.
+It reads all of the metadata of all recordings in the VidyoReplay server, and submits these recordings and their metadata into a Kaltura account.
+The script doesn't download or upload actual files, instead it creates a new ```KalturaMediaEntry``` of type video, populates its metadata fields using info from VidyoReplay and submits the URL to the recording file in VidyoReplay to Kaltura using the ```media.addContent``` API action.

 First - Prepare The Syncer server
 -------------